microsoft/presidio/docs/index.md

 4. **Customizability** in PII identification and anonymization.
 5. Module for **redacting PII text in images**.

+!!! warning "Warning"
-:warning: Presidio can help identify sensitive/PII data in un/structured text.
+    Presidio can help identify sensitive/PII data in un/structured text.
 However, because Presidio is using trained ML models, there is no guarantee that Presidio will find all sensitive information.
 Consequently, additional systems and protections should be employed.

 ### Demo